Holly DeArmond, MBA '17, Managing Director

 Previously, Holly worked for Cohn & Wolfe, a New York City-based strategic marketing public relations firm with offices worldwide.
 She served on multiple pharmaceutical accounts including GlaxoSmithKline's Paxil CR, Avandia and the Vaccines Franchise.
 On these accounts, Holly assisted in the planning and implementation of a number of public relations and government affairs campaigns, including the PR campaigns for the U.S. Food & Drug Administration approvals of two new pharmaceuticals.

-Holly received a Bachelor of Science degree in communications from the University of Tennessee at Knoxville.
+Holly received a Bachelor of Science degree in communications from the University of Tennessee at Knoxville and an MBA from UMD's Robert H. Smith School of Business.
 While her roots are deep in East Tennessee, she currently lives in Annapolis, MD with her husband, Davy and their Portuguese Water Dog, Crockett.

 Dr. Rudolph P. Lamone, Founder